The Executive Committee is composed of:

 Gilles Grapinet, Senior Executive Vice President Global functions and Chief Executive Officer of Worldline, more about Gilles Grapinet

-Michel-Alain Proch, Head of Finance,
+Michel-Alain Proch, Head of Finance and IT,

 Patrick Adiba, Head of Human Resources,